 In 2015 Rosti GP Germany joined an ecological project initiated by the City of Dresden aimed at aiding companies to improve their ecological footprint.
 Through the project, our German site has reduced its energy consumption by around 300,000 kWh per year.

-Our Waste Reduction Project involves lowering waste from our moulding processes and reducing resin waste disposal, as well as scheduled preventative maintenance to reduce Scheduled Wastes SW 307 (oil and waste mix).
+Our Waste Reduction Project involves lowering waste from our moulding processes and reducing resin waste disposal, as well as scheduled preventative maintenance to reduce oil and waste mix (Scheduled Wastes SW 307).

 Various energy saving projects are in place in our plant in Poland.
 For example, excess heat generated during production is used to heat the offices, as well as logistics and assembly areas.
 Waste is continuously reduced and minimised at every level.
 We also aim to provide our customers with short and smart supply chains for optimal cost and energy efficiency.
 For instance, in partnership with one of our clients we have set-up a closed-loop system to re-use plastics.